 If you are a location independent professional who loves relaxed lifestyle by the beach, with access to the hustle and bustle of the big city then the following beachside neighbourhoods will offer you the best of both worlds.
 They are all very safe and easily walkable:

 - Blouberg beach is the longest beach in Cape Town and a true watersports paradise.
 If you want to practice kitesurfing, windsurfing, surfing, SUP or simply jog along the beach – Blouberg is your place to be.
 Blouberg beach is the main reason why Cape Town is such an epic watersports location.
 The unique weather conditions allow to surf in Blouberg in the morning when wind is light, kitesurf in the afternoon and finally windsurf in the evening when the SE wind is strongest.
 As far as surfing is concerned, there is surf all year round for surfers of all levels.
 Blouberg has plenty of great restaurants and a spectacular postcard view of Table Mountain.
 The neighbourhood is relatively big, with high-rise buildings and beautiful beachfront apartments that are well-priced.
 If you are on a short budget you can find cheaper accommodation a few blocks away from the ocean.
-There are many guest houses offering rooms and apartments as well.
+There are many guest houses offering rooms and apartments in Blouberg as well.
 The best choice of accommodation in Blouberg you can find on KiteBnB.

 - Camps Bay is a beautiful bay with a white sandy beach on Cape Town’s Atlantic Seaboard.
 It is a breathtaking suburb surrounded by Lions Head, the back-side of Table Mountain and its Twelve Apostles range.
 Together with the neighbouring Cliffton 4th beach it is a very popular place for playing beach volleyball.
 Camps Bay is very safe, but it can get crowded with tourists and hawkers.
 Mantra Café offers decent food, whereas Café Caprice has great cocktails and Sunday sundowners.
 Most other restaurants are overpriced tourist traps, and the quality is way below the high Cape Town standards.
 Camps Bay is one of the most expensive suburbs in the whole of South Africa and very touristy.
 There is no coworking space in the area, either.